 About the Michigan Faculty Fellows Program

-The Michigan Faculty Fellows program is focused exclusively on the professional development of each Fellow, and consists of mentoring in three areas:
+The Michigan Faculty Fellows program is dedicated to fostering the professional development of each Fellow with respect to each of the three main elements of being a law professor.

 Compensation

 Fellows receive an annual stipend and benefits, an annual research allowance, a one-time relocation allowance, and a separate travel allowance for the AALS job market.
-The fellowship is open to anyone holding a U.S. law degree (or, in highly exceptional circumstances, the international equivalent).
+The fellowship is open to anyone holding a US law degree (or, in highly exceptional circumstances, the international equivalent).

 How to Apply